bitrise-io/devcenter/_articles/tutorials/build-with-fake.md

 $(IFS=' '; echo "${command[*]}")
 ```

-You should update the `output_directory` and `fake_build_script` variables for your needs and you are ready to go!
+{% include message_box.html type="important" title="Don't forget!" content="

-!!! note
+* You should update the `output_directory` and `fake_build_script` variables for your needs and you are ready to go!
-    You should set the `output_directory` to the same directory where your build script will search for the FAKE dlls.
+* You should set the `output_directory` to the same directory where your build script will search for the FAKE dlls." %}